CharuGupta-eng/vsdOSPowerCalc/README.md

               or

           python3 leakage.py
-2.Following window open in which you have to enter .txt file name or .cir file name as I enter TT.cir file of DFF using transmission gate after removing lines instructed by python script.
+2.Following window open in which you have to enter .txt file name or .cir file name as I enter TT.cir file of DFF using transmission gate after removing non constant voltage sources (pulse) and no needs to remove any other line.

                                                     Python script